Integration Guide

 default: "unknown"

-description: "Inspection notice, permit, license, or case reference number."
+description: "Inspection notice, permit, license, case, policy, or reference number."

 - key: deadline